timvisee/ffsend/ROADMAP.md

 people.

 Features:
-- Make use of stdout and stderr consistent
-- Allow file/directory archiving on upload
 - Allow unarchiving on download
 - Use clipboard through `xclip` on Linux if available for persistence
 - Write complete README